 L. Chaise discussed how Centene has responded to pressing workforce challenges and other issues in serving their dually eligible members residing in the community amidst the COVID-19 pandemic.

 V. State Reaction

 Speakers: Sue Kvendru, Coordinator, Special Needs Purchasing and Gretchen Ulbee, Manager, Special Needs Purchasing, Minnesota Department of Human Services

-S. Kvendru and G. Ulbee will provide a state policymaker perspective about how states and plans can best support their dually eligible individuals during this time.
+S. Kvendru and G. Ulbee provided a state policymaker perspective about how states and plans can best support their dually eligible individuals during this time.

 VI.
 State and Health Plan Round Table